 Working in the field of ornithology takes many forms.
 There are scores if not hundreds of ways to work with birds.
-Again, consult this website.
 But many of the questions I get assume that being in the field of ornithology simply means knowing about birds.
-There is a lot more to being an ornithologist and the more education one gets in the field the more there is to know about areas other than birds.
+There is a lot more to being an ornithologist than just identifying birds and knowing facts about their natural history; the more education one gets in the field the more there is to know about areas other than birds.
 As a comparison, think about being an architect.
 An architect designs buildings, but there is far more to the profession than drawing a house.
 An architect has to learn engineering and physics to calculate stresses and strains, what materials to use – wood, steel, concrete, marble, porcelain, brass, – and how to use them, figure lighting, insulation, plumbing, heating and cooling, the cost of construction, and lots of other things to construct a building.
 Likewise, a professional ornithologist needs to know math, statistics, ecology, physiology, and anatomy, and some botany to competently analyze what birds are doing in their environment.
 And, like almost all professionals, needs to know how to communicate, especially in writing.

-Bitdwatching is of course part and parcel of ornithology but it’s only the beginning.
+Birdwatching is of course part and parcel of ornithology but it’s only the beginning.
 The field of ornithology is a serious biological science.
 Unlike most scientific fields though, ornithology lends itself to many amateurs who can participate in the field.
 People can work with birds with minimal ornithological training or experience, but like most fields, the prestige, salary, and sophistication of the job tends to be commensurate with education in the field.
-During my education, I was paid to census birds, capture them, measure vegetation, clean cages, autopsy them, and stuff them.
-Along the way I got a solid education in chemistry, physics, math, statistics, and developed strong writing skills (I’ve written thirty scientific publications and eight books on birds.)
+During my education, I was paid to census birds, capture them, measure vegetation, clean cages, autopsy dead birds, and stuff them.
+Along the way I studied chemistry, physics, math, statistics, and developed strong writing skills (I’ve written thirty scientific publications and eight books on birds.)